-With a broad scale, the film moves from large scale depiction to large scale depiction that pinpoint unique differences between every specific environment, while simultaneously showing the universality of the suffering of the immigrants.
+With a broad scale, the film moves from large-scale depiction to large-scale depiction that pinpoints unique differences between every specific environment, while simultaneously showing the universality of the suffering of the immigrants.
 It is aptly painful to watch, but one cannot help but feel a little bit desensitized at the barrage of human injustices.
 Drone shots to document the large size of encampments tend to diminish the human figures into ant-like dots on the landscape, which seems to go against the very humanist ideas that Ai attempts.
 Ultimately, this feels like another refugee documentary that fails to accurately represent the refugee crisis in a satisfying manner, though at this point, it is hard to envision what something like that would look like.

-Frederick Wiseman’s Ex Libris on the otherhand depicts a beautiful effect of globalization and modernity in an unsentimental fashion.
+Frederick Wiseman’s Ex Libris, on the other hand, depicts a beautiful effect of globalization and modernity in an unsentimental fashion.
 Libraries and the printed word are moribund, old-school concepts, threatened by a changing technological landscape.
-Wiseman, in his extended fashion, reassures that the institutions are here to stay, showcasing through the most prominent American casestudy their adaptive nature, and their movement away from being just a quiet place to read to a hub of social interaction, intellectual transference, and diverse discussion, with different branches (92 to be exact) fulfilling geographically, demographically-specific objectives.
-The NYPL requires three and a half hours to explore because the new library is individualized!
+Wiseman, in his extended fashion, reassures that the institutions are here to stay, showcasing their adaptive quality through The New York Public Library and its newfound role in a digital society as hubs of social interaction, intellectual transference, and diverse discussion.
+Each branch, scattered across NYC (92 to be exact) fulfill geographically, demographically-specific objectives.
+Ex Libris justifies its run-time: The NYPL requires three and a half hours to explore because the new library is individualized to the patron.

 In a landscape of talking head documentaries that tell you what they are about and how to feel, Wiseman’s oeuvre is such a necessary delineation.
 The octogenarian, active now for fifty years, consistently reminds us of the full potential of the documentary film with each new project.